engrbatoolzehra/engrbatoolzehra/README.md

 👩  I have Bachelors Degree in Computer Engineering with 2.2 Deutsche Noten.

-💼 1 years of experience in Frontend Developer and 1 year as Project Manager Associate.

-💼 6 months Part time work experience as Frontend Developer with "High Class Promotion Germany".
+💼 Experienced Contractual and Freelancer as Frontend Developer.

 🏆 Secured 2nd Position in IDEATHON competition on my Final Year Project.